Three knowledgable gardeners share some fail-safe secrets for successful growing

-From left to right: Huw Richards, Louise Midgeley and Laetitia Maklouf are Dobbies' garden ambassadors
+From left to right: Huw Richards, Louise Midgeley and Laetitia Maklouf provide gardening tips for beginners

-Huw Richards – This green-fingered twenty-year-old began growing food on his family's smallholding in mid-west Wales at the age of three.
-He uploaded his first gardening video to YouTube when he was twelve and has since surpassed 20 million views online, on his channel HuwsNursery.
-This year he published his debut book, Veg in One Bed.
+Huw Richards – Huw uploaded his first gardening video to YouTube when he was twelve and has since surpassed 20 million views online, on his channel HuwsNursery.
+He published his debut book, Veg in One Bed, in 2019.

 Strawberries, Potatoes and Sweet Peas all grow fantastically in larger containers (30-50 litres).
 You can also grow annual herbs and salad leaves in window boxes or smaller pots.
 If you only have a windowsill inside, then pea shoots and broad beans are fantastic!

 If you are sowing seeds in modules (black plastic trays of small individual seed pots), cover the modules with cardboard and this stops them drying out.
 When seeds dry out as they are trying to grow it can greatly reduce germination rates.
 Then once the seedlings appear, remove the cardboard and water as usual.